 Neither User nor any employee or agent of User with access to the System is subject to any trading prohibition by any governmental authority or self-regulatory organization, whether under the Commodity Exchange Act as amended, or otherwise, which would apply to any Transaction.

-User acknowledges and agrees that the System and all information and content (including without limitation bids and offers, price and other trading data and including trademarks, servicemarks and copyrights) thereon are the exclusive proprietary property of NYMEX.
-User has been granted a limited license to use the System solely for the purposes set forth herein and User will have no other rights with respect to the System or proprietary property of NYMEX.
+User acknowledges and agrees that the System and all information and content (including without limitation bids and offers, price and other trading data and including trademarks, servicemarks and copyrights) thereon are the exclusive proprietary property of NYMEX or other parties represented on the System.
+User has been granted a limited license to access and use the System solely for the purposes set forth herein and User will have no other rights with respect to the System or proprietary property of NYMEX.
 User agrees that it will not copy in whole or in part, modify, reverse engineer, reverse assemble or reverse compile the System or any of the content or information displayed thereon or issued by the System, that it will not distribute, rent, sell, retransmit, redistribute, release or re-license the System or any part thereof to any third party (other than to its affiliates and agents subject to and in accordance with this Agreement) and that it will not, without NYMEX's written consent, redistribute all or any portion of the data on the system, provided, however, that such consent shall not be required for reproduction or re-transmission of any part of the data on the System for the administration, regulatory and client reporting purposes of the User.

 User shall comply with the Terms of Access and any and all local, state, national and other jurisdictions laws, rules, regulations or orders applicable to User's access to and use of the System and shall not use the System in any jurisdiction in which to do so would be illegal or otherwise prohibited.

 User acknowledges that NYMEX may, in its sole discretion, with or without cause or prior notice to User, temporarily or permanently cease to operate the System, temporarily or permanently cease to make certain commodity products available or suspend, terminate or restrict User's access to and utilization of the System.
-User acknowledges that its access to and utilization of the System may be monitored by NYMEX for its own purposes and not for the benefit of User.
+Any such termination or suspension shall enable User to immediately terminate this Agreement.
+User acknowledges that its access to and utilization of the System may be monitored by NYMEX for its own purposes and not for the benefit of User; provided, however, any such monitoring by NYMEX shall not include and shall specifically exclude, any monitoring of any bid and/or offer information posted by User to the System.

 New York Mercantile Exchange, Inc.

-User warrants that if the User is a firm, the signatory to this Agreement is an executive officer or partner of User and that if the User is an individual, the signatory to this Agreement is that individual.
+User warrants that if the User is a firm, the signatory to this Agreement is an officer or partner of User and that if the User is an individual, the signatory to this Agreement is that individual.
 User further warrants that the signatory to this Agreement has all necessary power and authority to execute and perform this Agreement, and this Agreement is its legal, valid and binding agreement, enforceable against User in accordance with its terms.
 Neither the execution of nor performance under this Agreement by User violates any law, rule, regulation or order, or any agreement, document or instrument, binding on or applicable to User.